RodrigoBernardino/SimpleWebAuth/README.md

 # SimpleWebAuth
 This is an authentication project that use JWT Tokens for .NET Framework Web API and MVC projects.
+A future improvement is to expand this project to allow other types of authentication (not only JWT tokens).

 .NET Core version coming soon!